kyngyn/portfolio/README.md

 # portfolio
 It is a website about me.

-It originated from Blaster Template. http://www.templatemo.com/tm-472-blaster
+It is based on Blaster Template.

+http://www.templatemo.com/tm-472-blaster